-Step right up, folks, the last remaining great troupers are finally telling their stories about one of America's most successful traveling shows that broke carnival records across the U.S. and Western Canada, birthed American music icons, and significantly impacted Black and Latin entertainment during the era of Jim Crow.
+Step right up, folks!
+The last remaining great troupers are finally telling their stories about one of America's most successful traveling shows that broke carnival records across the U.S. and Western Canada, birthed American music icons, and significantly impacted Black and Latin entertainment during the era of Jim Crow.
 Also unearthed is the legend of Leon Claxton, a brave African-American showman who left an extraordinary entertainment legacy despite the insurmountable odds against him and his dreams.

 The cast is led by main characters Shirley Bates, a former lead dancer on the show in the 1940’s, and her son, John, who was raised on the show and drove stakes with the tent-hands in the 1950s.
 As Claxton family, their lives were deeply affected by Claxton's life and work, and their exclusive on-camera interviews add layers to this epic story.
 However, JIG SHOW is not just about family, but triumphs, connections and weaving across cultural divides.
 Above all else, Leslie is on a mission to preserve her family's legacy, before the memories die with a generation.